ChrisW-priv/PersonalVault/zettelkasten/Structure of Arrays (SoA).md

 ---
-title: "Structure of Arrays (SoA)"
+title: Structure of Arrays (SoA)
 date: 2025-02-14
-description: ""
+description: Optimization technique where we reorganize an array of structs into arrays of struct attributes making operations on those attributes faster due to data locality.
 tags:
-  - "zettlekasten"
+  - zettlekasten
-categories: []
+categories:
 ---

-#TODO
+## Application

-SIMD based optimization method.
-Insanely efficient!
-Idea is that when you iterate over an elements you should only iterate through data that actually matters as that improves the number of cache hits.
+I heard it is used in formats like [parquet](parquet).